 Testing any sooner than 7 DPO is not advisable as it is unlikely that the embryo would have had time to implant before then.
 Even testing at 7 DPO is risky as you are also assuming that you’re exactly right in your prediction of when you ovulated.

 For most women it is possible to get a positive at 9 – 11 DPO.
-To do this you will need to use a specialist, early pregnancy test such as the Suresign Ultra Early Pregnancy Test which can be used as early up to 5 days before your period is due.
+To do this you will need to use a specialist, early pregnancy test such as the First Response Early Result Pregnancy Test.
+This tests uses innovative technology that can detect pregnancy hormones earlier, as early as 6 days before your period.
 For a small number of women, it is possible that a positive result will not show at this stage when using an early pregnancy test.

 The optimum time to test is 14 DPO which is normally the day your period is due.
 Certainly. many early pregnancy tests will give a more reliable result at this stage.
 By now, the egg should be firmly in place and producing enough of the hCG hormone to easily be picked up by a pregnancy test.